ozgurcemozgen06/yolo11_tensorrt/TensorRT_Summary.md

 - **Weak calibration**
   Too few / unrepresentative images → larger INT8 accuracy drop.
-  **Fix**: use hundreds of images from similar distribution; we used `fraction=1.0` on the dataset.
+  **Fix**: use hundreds of images from similar distribution; used `fraction=1.0` on the dataset.

 - **Non-persistent artifacts**
   Colab `/content` is temporary.
-I copy engines/CSVs to Drive for persistence.
+Copied the engines/CSVs to Drive for persistence.

 - **Unfair timing**
-  We warm up per model and keep pre/post identical across runs; we also report p50/p95 to expose jitter.
+  Warmed up per model and keep pre/post identical across runs; also report p50/p95 to expose jitter.

 ---